 Difficulty completing familiar tasks

-People with Alzheimer’s often find it hard to complete daily tasks.
-Sometimes they may have trouble driving to a familiar location, organizing a grocery list or remembering the rules of a favorite game.
+People with Alzheimer’s often find it difficult to complete daily tasks.
+They may sometimes have trouble driving to a familiar location, organizing a grocery list, or remembering the rules of a favorite game.

 What’s a typical age-related change?